evanshortiss/fh-mbaas-proxy/README.md

 ## Changelog

+* 0.1.3 - Remove 0.1.2 fixes since they are not working as expected
 * 0.1.2 - Patch to fix bug for PUT/POST requests with JSON bodies - uses
 restreamer
 * 0.1.1 - Patch to fix bug for PUT/POST requests with JSON bodies